Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 - What skills do I already possess that will help me achieve my goals?

 Struggling with these questions?
 Ask a friend or family member to answer these questions about you.
-Chances are they’ll have insight about yourself you may not have considered.
+Chances are they’ll have insight you may not have considered.

-Next, you’ll also want to ask yourself what may keep you from attaining your goals.
-By identifying possible roadblocks now and starting to think about how you can avoid or stop them, you can save you a lot of time down the line.
+Next, ask yourself what may keep you from attaining your goals.
+By identifying possible roadblocks and thinking about how you can avoid or stop them, you can save a lot of time down the line.

 Ask yourself these key questions: